darylsze/dragless-ios/README.md

 ## How do our patterns solve?

-* We use `RxSwift` consistently to handle all the events that emitted from a View.
+* We use `RxSwift` consistently to handle all the events that being emitted from a View.
 `RxSwift` simplifies how we handle events (but high learning curve).

 * We strictly decouple all views in a `DraglessUIKit`.
 All views are portable to other projects.